nima-io/cap-codex/README.md

 Mock data for a sample bookshop is available in `db/data` and includes authors, books, customers, orders and order items for local viewing and testing.

+## Admin UI

+An administrative dashboard is available at `/admin/`.
+It surfaces the full set of catalog entities and requires the `ADMIN` role for service access.

 ## Running

 Install dependencies and start the service: